eosnetworkfoundation/docs/docs/80_tutorials/40_eosio_token.md

 The following knowledge and tools are required to develop and run this tutorial:

 * Medium knowledge of the C++ programming language
-* Basic knowledge of the Antelope platform
+* Basic knowledge of the Antelope framework
 * C++ editor already installed
 * Antelope development environment including nodeos